Frequently Asked Dog Training and Behavior Questions

 One call can determine where we will begin in your training.
 If we decide to go the route of Private Coaching we will determine whether you need a quick assessment or if you need a full consultation.
 If you are willing to invest the time and the money into your dog’s future, we could be the k9 coaching company for you!
 You can also look at our class registration for descriptions and pricing.

-Do you use only positive training methods?
+Do you use positive training methods?

-We are a science-based training company that primarily uses positive training methods.
+Yes we do!
 The psychology of behavior is the same across the board with all animals.
 Application, however, is different among different species.
 It is a proven fact that animals do learn better with positive training methods.
 If you are using punishment and the dog is not learning what you are trying to convey, it could be construed as abuse.

 Do you ever want to tell your dog “no”?
 Of course!
 Focusing on positive behaviors can help dogs to understand when we do tell them that behavior is not acceptable.
 It is also more fun!

 We do not allow pinch collars, choke chains, or e-collars in our group classes.
-We do however support Invisible Fencing when it is trained appropriately.

 Is it bad to use a bark collar if my dog barks too much?